Menu

 Redeemer creates and facilitates age-appropriate programming providing opportunities for your children’s hearts, heads, and hands to be formed into Christ’s own.

-Click on the brochure above to see dates for youth groups, confirmation classes and upcoming special events.
+Click on the brochure above to read about the Sunday School classes offered, youth groups, confirmation classes and upcoming special events for your children

 Offerings for Children at Church of the Redeemer